pburkholder/cheffian-patterns/README.md

   * How to assess and consume them
   * How to wrap them
   * When to rewind and when to give up
+* Multi-org chef server with Supermarket for common cookbooks - what pattern to follow
 * Communication and community building
   * Automation Champions
 * Getting and offering help